Elliptic curves and Fourier coefficients of meromorphic modular forms: Introduction

 for some suitable power of $p$.
-Atkin and Swinnerton-Dyer \cite{atkin-swinnerton-dyer} first came across this type of congruences when studying the coefficients of some noncongruence modular form, whose result was later generalized by Scholl \cite{scholl-asd}.
-In Kazalicki--Scholl \cite{kazalicki-scholl}, they also demonstrated certain ASD congruences for weakly holomorphic modular forms, and as an example, showed that $F=E_4^6/\Delta-1464E_4^3$ satisfies that
+Atkin and Swinnerton-Dyer \cite{atkin-swinnerton-dyer} first came across this type of congruences when studying the coefficients of modular forms on non-congruence subgroups, whose result was later generalized by Scholl \cite{scholl-asd}.
+In \cite{kazalicki-scholl}, Kazalicki and Scholl demonstrated certain ASD congruences for weakly holomorphic modular forms, and as an example, showed that $F=E_4^6/\Delta-1464E_4^3$ satisfies that

 where $\tau$ is the Ramanujan tau function.
-It has also come to the author's attention that Michael Allen, Ling Long, and Hasan Saad are approaching the ASD congruences for meromorphic modular forms on finite index subgroups of $\SL_2(\Z)$ by extending the methods of Scholl and Kazalicki--Scholl, which may lead to proofs of some of the conjectures described in this paper.
-For a comprehensive overview of the ASD congruences, we refer to the paper by Li--Long \cite{li-long} and the references therein.
+More recently, Allen, Long, and Saad \cite{allen-long-saad} established certain ASD congruences for meromorphic modular forms on finite index subgroups of~$\SL_2(\Z)$.
+For an overview of the ASD congruences, we refer to the paper by Li--Long \cite{li-long}.